How a Password Manager Shields macOS Users from Cyber Attacks

 Poseidon Stealer: The Deceptive Intruder

 Poseidon Stealer is believed to have been developed by “Rodrigo4,” an alleged former Atomic Stealer developer.
-It spreads through Trojanized installers, often disguised as legitimate applications in Google ads and phishing emails.
+It typically arrives as a Trojanized installer – in many cases advertised on Google or through phishing emails, impersonating legitimate apps.

 How It Works